 About SEN at our school:

-Stony Dean School is an outstanding school for pupils with communication & interaction and /or moderate learning difficulties.
+Stony Dean School is a school for pupils with communication & interaction and /or moderate learning difficulties.
 Most pupils have difficulty understanding or using language which affects their learning and confidence.
 Many pupils have other difficulties that impact their learning such as writing or organising themselves.
 Some pupils may have more significant learning needs with a variable range of abilities across areas of the curriculum.
 The level and/or complexity of their needs impacts on their overall level of attainment or functioning in school.
 Some pupils have medical conditions or physical limitations.

 The school creates a “language-rich” environment, in which therapeutic strategies supporting Speech, Language and Communication Needs (SLCN) and Literacy development are fully integrated into the whole school day.